Wallet

 What Is a Wallet?

-Crypto wallets can be either or non-custodial.
+Crypto wallets can be either custodial or non-custodial.
 In a non-custodial wallet, the user controls their private keys and is fully responsible for security and recovery.
 In a custodial wallet, a third-party provider manages the private keys on the user’s behalf, offering convenience, account recovery, and simplified access.

 Because private keys determine control of funds, wallet type directly impacts responsibility and risk.
 Choosing between custodial and non-custodial setups depends on a user’s priorities around control, security, and usability.